Coffee Candy – An Addictive Treat You Never Knew You Needed

 They come in decorative gift boxes and add a touch of sophistication to any dessert or ice cream.

 Coffee-flavoured caramels strike the perfect balance between sweet and bitter.
 Coffee provides a bold and mildly bitter flavour, while the caramel adds wonderful creamy sweetness to balance things out.

 There is some variation in coffee candy flavours among brands.
-Hard sweets have a much more pronounced coffee flavour that can border on bitterness.
+Hard candy has a much more pronounced coffee flavour that can border on bitterness.
 Coffee caramels are much creamier, reminiscent of an actual cappuccino.

-Coffee and candy are a natural pairing, according to science (2).
+Coffee and candy is a natural pairing, according to science (2).
 Professor Alexander Wieck Fjældstad of Arahus University explains:

 When people were tested after drinking coffee, they became more sensitive to sweetness, and less sensitive to bitterness.